 Where to get a spork

 In 2016 we began selling our students’ sporks to the public to help people reduce their use of plastic utensils while fundraising for our programs.
 Proceeds from spork sales support #sporkitup giveaways to Maui youth, our students’ plastic-free projects and our Huliau Green Events program.
-Our sporks are currently for sale at Tin Roof in Kahului, Maui Fresh Streatery food truck, Sea Salt food truck, The Bee ʻn the Flower food truck, Product of My Environment surf shop, Biasa Rose and Mana Foods in Pāʻia, Jaws Country Store in Haʻikū, Designing Wahine in Makawao, Pacific Whale Foundation, and at Baya Bowls, Hale Zen, Aʻa Roots and Honokowai Farmer’s Market in West Maui.
+Our sporks are currently for sale at Maui Fresh Streatery food truck, Sea Salt food truck, The Bee ʻn the Flower food truck, Biasa Rose and Mana Foods in Pāʻia, Jaws Country Store in Haʻikū, Designing Wahine in Makawao, Pacific Whale Foundation and Maui Ocean Center in Maʻalaea, Belle Surf Cafe in Kihei and Lahaina, and at Baya Bowls, Hale Zen, Aʻa Roots and Honokowai Farmer’s Market in West Maui.
 Please contact us if you would are interested in carrying our sporks or need a bulk order firstname.lastname@example.org

 Here are some of the latest posts on Instagram using the #sporkitup hashtag:

 Single-use plastics are plastics that people use once and discard.
 Common single use plastics we use daily include plastic water bottles, plastic utensils, and plastic cups, lids and drinking straws.
 While we only use these items for a few minutes, plastic does not biodegrade and can therefore damage our environment for thousands of years into the future.
 Plastics photo-degrade into smaller pieces of plastic.
 These pieces and the chemicals they contain build up in our landfills and oceans where they can harm marine life and even enter the food chain.
 Because these items are common and convenient, many people are unaware that the exponential growth of disposable plastic items world wide is having serious impacts on our environment, oceans and wildlife.